JaneliaSciComp/G4_Display_Tools/docs/G4_Designer_Manual.md

 - Position Functions, at a minimum, must be a struct named pfnparam with fields `pfnparam.gs_val`, `pfnparam.func`, and `pfnparam.size`
 - Ao Functions must be a struct named afnparam with fields `afnparam.func`, `afnparam.size`, and `afnparam.ID`

+# Tutorials

+This page constitutes the main user manual for the G4 Protocol Designer, but there are a number of additional tutorials to help you get set up.
+If you need more guidance, please scroll to the bottom of this page for a list of available tutorials.

 # The Designer: Start-up

 If you already have a .g4p file saved and ready to run, you can open The Experiment Conductor directly instead of using the designer.